SIR Dragon – March 19, 2026 – 1200pm

 How do you know you are missing something if you don’t know what you had it in the first place?

 This is the conundrum of natural areas.
 They don’t have Wi-Fi, no Instagram accounts, nor annual reports.
 They just exist as they have always existed – until they are gone.
-A Site Inspection Report (SIR) captures snapshots of an area’s status so that society knows at least what it has at this moment in time.
-More importantly, a SIR tells the story for an area so hopefully the Natural Areas will be there for many future generations.
+A Site Inspection Report (SIR) captures snapshots of an area’s status so that society knows at least what it has at that moment in time.
+More importantly, a SIR tells the story for an area and documents its worthiness to remain for future generations.

 Register for the Online March 19, 2026 Dragon’s Den